oschrenk/plan.swift/README.md

 - `plan calendars` List available calendars
 - `plan next` Returns the current or next event within the next hour
 - `plan today` Returns all events for today
+- `plan on [expression]` Return all events on the given days e.g. `plan on "next monday"`

 ## Use cases

-`plan` can help with your "productivity" setup.
-It plays very well with Sketchybar and Obsidian.
+`plan` can help with your productivity setup.

-But with the default output being JSON, and the templating engine, you can easily make `plan` fit your individual needs.
+It plays very well with Sketchybar and Obsidian and with the default output format being JSON, and the templating engine, you can easily make `plan` fit your individual needs.

 ### Sketchybar